theshapguy/bytes-z/content/posts/github+1-workflow.md

 ## A few Git tips and tricks

 1. Use aliases for git, this various git commands in a few keystrokes.
-Mine is attached [here](https://github.com/theshapguy/macos_provision/blob/b30e89694bfb24e7cfddb3e1e687445fcf46f307/files/dot/gitconfig).
-Copy this file into your home directory at `~/.gitconfig` to access this aliases.

 2. Also consider using a bash prompt (PS1) that allows you to see which branch you are working on.
-My `bash_profile` [here](https://github.com/theshapguy/macos_provision/blob/b30e89694bfb24e7cfddb3e1e687445fcf46f307/files/dot/bash_profile) which includes the PS1.
-Copy this file or the PS1 section (probably just the PS1 section along with `parse_git_branch` function) into your `~/.bash_profile`.
-After this run `source ~/.bash_profile` to update these aliases.

 3. I know using Github GUI is easy however, it only harnesses a mere potential of Git.
 Therefore start loving using git via command-line and leave the GUI behind.